 Hard-surface flooring utilizing a fiberboard core and melamine wear layer that is available in styles inspired by wood and stone.

 Adhesive used to bond the tongue and groove edges of laminate flooring.

 The laminate flooring layer featuring crystal clear visuals that closely mimic look of hardwood or natural stone.

 A clear wear layer for super protection from scratches, surface spills, stains and fading..

-One of the fastest and easiest type of installation system available for select hardwood and laminate flooring products.
+One of the fastest and easiest type of installation system available for select laminate flooring products.
 The system locks planks together without the use of glue, nails or staples.